kottster/kottster/docs/table/customization/custom-actions.md

 - **Client-side actions**: Navigation, showing/hiding UI elements, client-side data filtering
 - **Auto-calling procedures**: Simple server operations like sending emails, generating reports, or updating status
 - **Manual procedure calls**: When you need confirmation dialogs, data validation, or complex workflows before or after the server call

-Learn more about actions and their parameters in the [API reference](../configuration/api.md).